clee421/misc/README.md

 This includes things like calling out what dependencies are required to run the software.
 Instructions or scripts on setting up the development environment.
 Explanation of the any relevant software architecture decisions.
+[Here](https://github.com/iharsh234/WebApp) is an example of a good readme.

 Also note this is pretty open ended question.
 There aren't any right or wrong answers.
 Tuesday Strategies would just like to see how you would solve a problem similar to problems you might encounter in your day to day work.